sensu-plugins/sensu-plugins-statuspage/README.md

 Sends graphite-style metrics to statuspage.io, for displaying public metrics.
 Note, this forks and is not meant for high-throughput.
 Rather, it is meant for high-value, low-throughput metrics for display on status page.

+**check-statuspage-status**

+Check the status rollup of a statuspage instance

 ## Files
+ * bin/check-statuspage-status
  * bin/handler-statuspage
  * bin/metrics-statuspageio